schmittjoh/serializer/doc/reference/annotations.rst

 - There is an edge case when setting this exact serialization group ``#[Groups(['value' => 'any value here'])]``.
 (when there is only one item in th serialization groups array and has as key ``value`` the attribute will not work as expected, please use the alternative syntax ``#[Groups(groups: ['value' => 'any value here'])]`` that works with no issues),
+- Some support for unions exists.
+For unions of primitive types, the system will try to resolve them automatically.
+For classes that contain union attributes, the ``#[UnionDiscriminator]`` attribute must be used to specify the type of the union.

 Converting your annotations to attributes
 -----------------------------------------